githubschool/foundations-4-28-15/bios/jon-zuck.md

 I think I promised that I was going to add my favorite color.
 - My favorite color is just about anything on the spectrum between golden yellow and spring green.
 - My favorite food (today) is cilantro lime fish tacos.
+But usually it's popcorn.
 - My two cats, Morgan and Patrick, frim.